matoblac/my-ecs-app/README.md

 ### Privacy Concerns When Deploying at Team or Organization Level

 As mentioned above, This system automatically learns from user conversations by persisting chat history and embeddings into Aurora.
 If deployed at a team or organization level, messages shared in chat may be visible or influence responses for other users.
-The ability to influcence response is a feature not a bug, we want to able share expert verify knowledge which may be kept and utilized for years.
+The ability to influcence response is a feature not a bug, we want to be able to share expert verified knowledge which may be kept and utilized for many years w/ evolving context.

 > Warning: If a user shares sensitive or inappropriate content, it may be retained and surfaced in future team queries.
 While we may support message deletion in the future, it is non-trivial to enforce forgetting once data has been embedded or used in downstream prompts.